 Status: 501(c)(3) public charity

-Mission: To facilitate informed philanthropy and together, with our donors, serve as the leading catalyst for building vibrant communities.
+Mission: Together with our donors, serve as the leading catalyst for building vibrant communities through meaningful philanthropy.

 We do this by:

 Assets under management: $154 million as of June 30, 2016

 Number of charitable funds: More than 300 and growing!

 Grants & Scholarships Awarded: $128 million since inception; $8.94 million in fiscal year 2015-2016.
 Read about this year's grants here.

 Board of Directors: 25 volunteers representing the entire community